 ABSTRACT

 This supporting statement is associated with a request for revision of a currently approved information collection.
 The change in this collection reflects a reduction in burden on the public and federal government due to the Clean Fuels Grant Program being repealed by Congress under the Moving Ahead for Progress in the 21st Century Act (MAP-21).
-As a result, the application stage and all information collected as part of this process in the program has been eliminated
+As a result, the application stage and all information collected as part of this process in the program have been eliminated.

 A. Justification